ainzzorl/goodcode/index.md

 ### Who is this project for?

-Software practicioners and intermediate+ learners of programming.
+Software practitioners and intermediate+ learners of programming.

 The reader is expected to be able to read non-trivial code in the language used by the example.
 Most examples expect little domain knowledge and provide context necessary to understand them.